History of St. Louis (1763–1803): Founding and early plans

 In mid-1763, French Governor Jean-Jacques Blaise d'Abbadie granted a trade monopoly over the west upper Mississippi region to Gilbert Antoine de St. Maxent, a New Orleans merchant.
 Maxent quickly engaged the service of Jean Francois Le Dee and Pierre Laclède to build trading posts in the Illinois Country.
 Fur trading was becoming a more lucrative profession and many more started to travel up the Mississippi River for the same reason.
 Shortly before the upriver departure of Laclède in August 1763, word arrived that France had ceded its territory on the east bank of the Mississippi to Great Britain according to the Treaty of Paris (1763), giving new significance to the trading posts on the west bank.
-The group led by Laclède included his young stepson Auguste Chouteau and roughly twenty boatmen with a cargo of trade merchandise.
+The group led by Laclède included his young stepson Auguste Chouteau and roughly twenty boatmen with a cargo boat full of trade merchandise.

 On November 3, 1763, the group arrived at Ste.
 Genevieve and Fort de Chartres, where they stored their merchandise while preparing to build a new settlement farther north.
 They had to act quickly as the midwest brutal winter was setting in.
 In December, Laclède and Chouteau scouted potential locations on the west bank, with Laclède determining the suitability of a site with a gentle slope ending in a rocky bluff above the river's floodwaters.
 Laclède marked the area and instructed Chouteau to return in the spring to clear the land for construction.
 The men returned to Fort de Chartres for the winter to recruit workers, but in February, Laclède sent Chouteau and 30 men to begin construction of cabins and a shed for supplies.
 The settlement was established on February 15, 1764.